 - GPU: Geforce 9600 GT or AMD HD 3870 512MB

-You might be turned off by the intimidating amount of challenge it poses, but we assure you, Cuphead is worth a shot.
-If you don’t already find its colorful, whimsical art style endearing, then maybe you’ll be convinced by some backstory of how it was made.
+You might be turned off by the tremendous amount of challenge it poses, but we promise you that Cuphead is worth a shot.
+If you don’t already find its vibrant, whimsical art style delightful, then you might be convinced by some backstory of how it was made.

-Cuphead hails from indie developer Studio MDHR (short for Studio Moldenhauer), named after the two brothers who started the project, Chad and Jared Moldenhauer.
-In fact, the entire company consists of family members and friends who sought out to complete their dream project.
+Cuphead is from indie developer Studio MDHR (short for Studio Moldenhauer), named for the two brothers who started the project, Chad and Jared Moldenhauer.
+In fact, the whole company is made up of family members and friends who sought out to finish their dream project.

-Marija Moldenhauer, Chad’s wife, did all of the inking and clean up in this hand-drawn ode to 2D platforming classics like Mega Man and 1930s Fleischer cartoons like Betty Boop.
-And, if the 19 bosses aren’t enough for you, Cuphead is getting a major DLC next year with new bosses, areas and a new playable character.
+Marija Moldenhauer, Chad’s wife, was responsible for the inking and clean up in this hand-drawn ode to 2D platforming classics like Mega Man and 1930s Fleischer cartoons like Betty Boop.
+And, if the 19 bosses aren’t enough for you, Cuphead is getting a major DLC next year featuring new bosses, areas and a new playable character.

 3. Stardew Valley